opencord/voltha-northbound-bbf-adapter/docs/deploy.md

             --set images.voltha_northbound_bbf_adapter.tag=master
 ```

-The SSH port on which netopeer2 is listening can be exposed on localhost by running:
+If needed, the SSH port on which netopeer2 is listening can be exposed on localhost by running:

 ```
 kubectl -n voltha port-forward svc/bbf-voltha-northbound-bbf-adapter-netopeer2 50830